barbell-math/util/generators/flagEnum/README.md

 1. noSetter (boolean) (optional): true to not generate a setter function for this flag, false or missing to generate a setter function for this flag.
 1. string (string) (required): the string representation of this enum value.
-This is often usefull when decoding config files where all valid keys/values can be represented by a set of enum values.
+This is often useful when decoding config files where all valid keys/values can be represented by a set of enum values.